 ‘AQIM’ or even ‘AQ’ has become a shorthand for the various jihadist groups (including MUJAO) who until early 2013 roamed free in northern Mali with little resistance from the Malian government.
 Some may since have regrouped in southern Libya, but such convenient abbreviations rather play into their hands.
 Many of these groups compete with each other for influence and a share of the gains from people- and drug smuggling as well as extortion and kidnapping in the region.
 Some have now separated from AQIM and re-affiliated themselves with the even more brutal IS (see below).

-To date, excluding In Amenas (#20), 11 hostages have died or been killed in captivity.
-In other connected incidents, French civilians were killed in Mauritania (Aleg, December 2007, right), an American was killed in Nouakchott (June 2009), and over a dozen Western tourists died in the Marrakech bombing of 2011 and another 21 were shot in Tunis in March 2015.
+To date, excluding In Amenas (#20) and al Ghazi (#23), 11 hostages have died or been killed in captivity.
+In other connected incidents, French civilians were killed in Mauritania (Aleg, December 2007, right), an American was killed in Nouakchott (June 2009), over a dozen Western tourists died in the Marrakech bombing of 2011 and another 21 were shot in Tunis in March 2015.